alexandrucanavoiu/UltraOrienteeringCheckPoint/README.md

 ##### 3. Start Check Point
 The code for Start Check Point is: 251

-* Open Orientare.exe and configure your station with: MODE > CONTROL and press SET to apply and in the CTRL Field you will insert: 251 after that you will press SET. (<a href="https://www.ultra-orienteering.drumetiimontane.ro/images/start-checkpoint.png">see the image</a>)
+* Open Orientare.exe and configure your station with: MODE > CONTROL and press SET to apply and in the CTRL Field insert: 251 after that press SET. (<a href="https://www.ultra-orienteering.drumetiimontane.ro/images/start-checkpoint.png">see the image</a>)

 ##### 3. Finish Check Point

 The code for Finish Check Point is: 252

-* Open Orientare.exe and configure your station with: MODE > CONTROL and press SET to apply and in the CTRL Field you will insert: 252 after that you will press SET. (<a href="https://www.ultra-orienteering.drumetiimontane.ro/images/finish-checkpoint.png">see the image</a>)
+* Open Orientare.exe and configure your station with: MODE > CONTROL and press SET to apply and in the CTRL Field insert: 252 after that press SET. (<a href="https://www.ultra-orienteering.drumetiimontane.ro/images/finish-checkpoint.png">see the image</a>)

 ##### 4. Intermediare Check Points
-Those station can have the CTRL with any integer number like "223" or "10".
+These station can have the CTRL with any integer number like "223" or "10".

-* Open Orientare.exe and configure your station with: MODE > CONTROL and press SET to apply and in the CTRL Field you will insert: 223 after that you will press SET. (<a href="https://www.ultra-orienteering.drumetiimontane.ro/images/check-point.png">see the image</a>)
+* Open Orientare.exe and configure your station with: MODE > CONTROL and press SET to apply and in the CTRL Field insert: 223 after that press SET. (<a href="https://www.ultra-orienteering.drumetiimontane.ro/images/check-point.png">see the image</a>)

-* You need to repeat those steps for each Check Point (station).
+* You need to repeat these steps for each Check Point (station).

 ### Usage of the system